-In line with the National Curriculum, children still struggling to decode and spell, are taught to do this urgently through a rigorous and systematic phonics programme provided by the reading support teacher so that they catch up rapidly.
+In line with the National Curriculum, children still struggling to decode and spell words at the end of Year 1 are taught to do this urgently through a rigorous and systematic phonics programme provided by the teacher or Learning Support Assistant, so that they catch up rapidly.

 What is Synthetic Phonics?